manabie-com/togo/README.md

 The **Controller** layer is responsible for handling the request and for returning the response.

 The **Service** layer is responsible for the business logic.
 This is the layer in which you manipulate the data.
-In this case, this is where the and retrieve the _current_ time.
+In this case, this is where the id and the JWT token is generated.
+This is also where the validation of tasks and users occur.

 The **Repository** layer is responsible for the data access or the interaction with the database.